 Initially, for the first six months after my diagnosis, I was self-medicating.
 But I knew I couldn’t do it on my own forever.
 My thoughts went back to seven years ago, when I had accompanied my husband to Sheba Medical Center, where he received treatment.
 At that time, the dedication and compassion of Larisa, his medical coordinator, had left a lasting positive impression on me.

-As my condition worsened significantly, I reached out to the International Tourism Division at Sheba Medical Center for help.
+As my condition worsened significantly, I reached out to Global patients services at Sheba Medical Center for help.

 In November 2019, I arrived at Sheba and was assigned my personal coordinator, Vera.
 She had already arranged all the necessary tests and consultations.
 My first meeting was with Dr. Rosenblatt, who I will forever remember fondly.
 That was when I knew I would have the tumor removal surgery at Sheba.